SPRING HAS SPRUNG THE GRASS HAS RIZ

 Another blessing is that there are so many indigenous plants that attract birdlife.
 It is so fascinating to watch the variety of birds visiting the garden and to see what attracts them.

 After moving from the manse and beginning a new garden in a different suburb, I thought long and hard about which type of garden would really bring us joy.
 The indigenous garden won out.

 This did entail major changes, as I realized if I wanted to attract wildlife to the garden, then streams and ponds needed to be built.

-Between Matthew, our two grandsons Nathan and George and I, we managed to build a pond in the back garden and, later a stream which ran into a pond, in the front garden.
+Between Matthew, our two grandsons Nathan and George, and I, we managed to build a pond in the back garden and, later a stream that ran into a pond, in the front garden.

 What amazed us all was just how quickly the dragon and damson flies, frogs, skinks, snakes (fortunately non-poisonous), and the birds found the water sources.

-We were very fortunate to have a well point on the property when we purchased it.
-This was a real God-send as we rigged up a watering system which watered certain sections of the garden on separate days.
+We were very fortunate to have a well-point on the property when we purchased it.
+This was a real God-send as we rigged up a watering system that watered certain sections of the garden on separate days.